 Different dyes or fluorophores have different photobleaching properties.
 For example, red fluorescent proteins are more susceptible to photobleaching compared to green fluorescent proteins.
 Thus, changing the chosen dye and using one that is more photostable can also be employed to reduce photobleaching of the sample.

 Using neutral-density filters

 The use of neutral density filters can also reduce the light or photon numbers incident on the sample.
-This can also reduce the exposure of the sample towards light and reduce the photobleaching.
+This can also reduce the exposure of the sample towards light and reduce photobleaching.
 Again, this can also reduce the signal of the sample.

 One method to overcome this is by increasing the gain function of the photomultiplier.
 However, increasing this function also increases the noise along with the image signals.
-Thus, appropriate balance between signal-to-noise ratio and photobleaching should be achieved to get the best image.
+Thus, an appropriate balance between signal-to-noise ratio and photobleaching should be achieved to get the best image.

 Productive Uses of Photobleaching